 As a part of the AI, Sacramento County prepared goals, strategies and action items to address the findings and the barriers discussed above.
-Each strategy included below has a list of Housing Element programs that implement that strategy.
+Each strategy included below has a list of Housing Element programs that implement that strategy, with a few exceptions.
+Strategy 3a will be implemented through the County's Environmental Justice Element.
 Strategy 3b will be implemented, in part, through SHRA's Section 3 program that requires SHRA to ensure that employment, recruitment, and training are directed to public housing residents and other low-income persons, to the greatest extent feasible.